catalogfi/docs/docs/catalog-accounts/instant-wallet/api.md

 :::caution

-Funding an Instant Wallet places a temporary hold on the funds as the Guardian does not process transactions while external transactions are being confirmed.
-To ensure funding requests are only placed by the owner, all transactions must originate from the Master Wallet.
-Additionally, the refund transaction is the only way to recover funds in the event the Guardian goes offline.
+Funding an Instant Wallet places a temporary hold on new funding and send requests as the Guardian does not process them while external transactions are being confirmed.
+All Instant Wallet funding transactions must originate from a user's Catalog Account.
+Additionally, the refund transaction must be kept secure as it is the only way to recover funds in the event the Guardian becomes unresponsive.

 :::